ultimate271/notes/sanderson/mistbornTFE06.02.md

 The Eleventh Metal burned out.
 Both newcomers vanished like ghosts.

+#### The lord ruler agrees to capture Vin, and the Inquisitor knocks her unconscious
 “Very well,” said the elderly Lord Ruler, sighing.
 “I agree to your request.
 We will meet in several hours’ time—Tevidian has already requested a gathering to discuss matters outside the palace.”